freifunk-berlin/firmware/README.md

   * "br-dhcp" for all client-traffic
   * "wlan0-adhoc-2" and "wlan1-adhoc-5" for AdHoc-meshing between nodes in 2.4GHz and 5GHz
   * "ffuplink" for all traffic sent via the uplink of the node-operator, in case "share traffic" is set up
+    * this allows a flexible configuration of the wired uplink
     * freifunk-policyrouting fixed/patched for ffuplink-interface
 * frei.funk as local DNS entry for your router
   * you do not have to remember your IP to get access